OpenEvalProject/evals/manuscripts/elife-46156/v2/manuscript.md

 Given the striking lack of correlations with HPC volume, we addressed the possibility of false negatives in our original approach by iterating the correlational analyses above after introducing three amendments: i) we fragmented the anterograde retrieval composite score into four composite scores (visual/verbal recall/recognition), taking into account the possibility of different relationships of recall vs. recognition memory scores with brain abnormalities; ii) we applied a more lenient correction for the number of structural/functional abnormalities (n = 13), separately for each composite score examined (n = 6; visual/verbal recall/recognition, remote autobiographical memory, visual forgetting; Supplementary Table 4 in Supplementary file 1); iii) in a post-hoc fashion, we examined the relationship of these memory scores with the manually delineated anterior vs. posterior HPC portions at uncorrected levels (Supplementary Table 5 in Supplementary file 1).

-## Anterograde memory: Verbal recognition
+### Anterograde memory: Verbal recognition

 Verbal recognition scores correlated with patients’ reduced inter-HPC rsFC (r = 0.498, p-corr = 0.039; rest of ps, p-corr ≥0.18; Figure 3b; Figure 3—source data 1).
 Out of the HPC volumes, only the volume expressed by the left HPC VBM cluster correlated with verbal recognition scores at uncorrected levels (r = 0.360, p-unc = 0.029; Figure 3a; rest of rs, 0.281 ≥ r ≥ 0.276; rest of ps, 0.098 ≥ p unc ≥ 0.092).
 None of the HPC volumes examined (left/right HPC VBM clusters; manually delineated left/right HPC) correlated with inter-HPC rsFC across patients (all rs, |r| ≤ 0.135; all ps, p-unc ≥ 0.441).
 We thus entered mean inter-HPC rsFC and one of those four HPC volume measures as independent variables in four separate multiple step-wise linear regressions, with verbal recognition scores as the dependent variable.
 In all four analyses, the regression terminated in a single step, with inter-HPC rsFC as the only predictor of patients’ performance (R2 = 0.25; β(z) = 0.50; F = 10.53, p = 0.003).

 ![Figure 3.](https://cdn.elifesciences.org/articles/46156/elife-46156-fig3-v2.jpg)

-**Figure 3.:** ( a) GM volume expressed by the left HPC VBM cluster correlated across patients with their verbal recognition composite memory scores only at uncorrected levels (r = 0.36, p-unc = 0.029); (b) mean inter-HPC rsFC correlated across patients with their verbal recognition composite memory scores and survived correction for multiple (structural/functional brain abnormalities examined: n = 13) testing (r = 0.50, p-corr = 0.039); GM: gray matter; HPC: hippocampus; L, R: left, right (hemisphere); MAP: Memory and Amnesia Project; OPTIMA: Oxford Project To Investigate Memory and Aging; p: significance values are presented at uncorrected levels; rho: Spearmann’s rank correlation coefficient; rsFC: resting-state functional connectivity; VBM: voxel-based morphometry; z: memory scores are averaged age-scaled and standardized scores of participants’ performance in the subtests of interest; z-res: GM volume from VBM clusters is residualized against age, sex, scan source (MAP, OPTIMA) and TIV across participants; mean rsFC is residualized across participants against age and sex.10.7554/eLife.46156.010Figure 3—source data 1.Figure 3; GM: gray matter; HPC: hippocampus; MAP: Memory and Amnesia Project; OPTIMA: Oxford Project To Investigate Memory and Aging; rsFC: resting-state functional connectivity; VBM: voxel-based morphometry; z: memory scores are averaged age-scaled and standardized scores of participants’ performance in the subtests of interest; z-res: GM volumes from VBM clusters are residualized against age, sex, scan source (MAP, OPTIMA), and TIV across participants; mean rsFC is residualized against age and sex across participants.
-These data can be opened with Microsoft Excel or with open-source alternatives such as OpenOffice.
+**Figure 3.:** ( a) GM volume expressed by the left HPC VBM cluster correlated across patients with their verbal recognition composite memory scores only at uncorrected levels (r = 0.36, p-unc = 0.029); (b) mean inter-HPC rsFC correlated across patients with their verbal recognition composite memory scores and survived correction for multiple (structural/functional brain abnormalities examined: n = 13) testing (r = 0.50, p-corr = 0.039); GM: gray matter; HPC: hippocampus; L, R: left, right (hemisphere); MAP: Memory and Amnesia Project; OPTIMA: Oxford Project To Investigate Memory and Aging; p: significance values are presented at uncorrected levels; rho: Spearmann’s rank correlation coefficient; rsFC: resting-state functional connectivity; VBM: voxel-based morphometry; z: memory scores are averaged age-scaled and standardized scores of participants’ performance in the subtests of interest; z-res: GM volume from VBM clusters is residualized against age, sex, scan source (MAP, OPTIMA) and TIV across participants; mean rsFC is residualized across participants against age and sex.

-## Anterograde memory: Visual recognition
+### Anterograde memory: Visual recognition

 Visual recognition scores correlated with patients’ reduced rsALFF in the PCC (r = 0.543, p-corr = 0.014), and only marginally with the volume of the left HPC VBM cluster (r = 0.449, p-corr = 0.072; rest of ps, p-corr ≥0.110).
 The volume of the left HPC VBM cluster correlated with the rsALFF in the PCC across patients (r = 0.449, p=0.007).